 The expansion project consisted of the construction of an additional berth on the Danube, the construction of a silo with a storage capacity of 12,000 tons, and a brand new deep-water jetty.
 The expanded facility has a total grain storage capacity of 70,000 tons and a transshipment capacity of over 1.3 million tons of grains per annum, which is equivalent to about 75% of the Republic of Moldova's annual grain exports.

-In January 2018, The "Floarea Soarelui" (the one of the Trans-Oil Group company) became a member of International Sunflower Oils Association (ISOA)
+In January 2018, The "Floarea Soarelui" became a member of International Sunflower Oils Association (ISOA)

-In May 2018, The "Floarea Soarelui" (the one of the Trans-Oil Group company) is the largest producer of sunflower oil in Moldova.
+In May 2018, The "Floarea Soarelui" is the largest producer of sunflower oil in Moldova.
 The factory has significantly increased its production capacity as a result of the installation of a new, modern oil extraction division.
 Construction of the division has been fully completed in May 2018.
 The production capacity of the new workshop supports overall processing capacity of up to 1200 tons of sunflower seeds per day or more than 300 thousand tons per year.
 The new equipment was supplied and installed by "EuropaCrown" Ltd Company. - One of the world’s leading equipment providers.